Certified Dental Assistant (CDA) Program Handbook

 A student that fails to maintain a minimum grade allowed: GPA of 4 and a minimum of B- or a "COM" in each course, in each semester will be unable to progress in the program.
 The student may apply to re-enter the program, to repeat the failed course (see Guidelines for Leaving and Re-Entry).

 Students that leave the program are expected to make arrangements with the Clinic Supervisor(s) to remove their instruments.

 College Policy on Academic Probation, Academic Removal and Suspension can be reviewed in the Camosun College Academic Policy.

 Supplemental Examinations for Dental Students

-A student may be given the opportunity to write a supplemental exam for a maximum of two courses in the program.
+A student may be given the opportunity to write a supplemental exam for two courses in the program, maximum one per term.
 Supplemental exam criteria is as follows:

 - Will be a comprehensive exam evaluating all aspects of the course content.
 (This is not a repeat of the final exam)

 - Typically will be 3 hours in length

 - The exam must be completed within a week of the original evaluation whenever possible